-The United States Bankruptcy Court for the Northern District of Illinois in Chicago (the "Bankruptcy Court") previously engaged an examiner to investigate possible claims CEOC might have against CEC and/or other entities and individuals.
+The Bankruptcy Court previously engaged an examiner to investigate possible claims CEOC might have against CEC and/or other entities and individuals.
 On March 15, 2016, the examiner released his report, which set forth conclusions on the relative strength of certain claims involved in the CEOC bankruptcy.
 The examiner calculates an estimated range of potential damages for these potential claims from \$716 million to \$1.3 billion for CERP, and such calculation does not account for probability of success, likelihood of collection, or the time or cost of litigation.